NithinRe/snake.bin/README.md

 # snake.bin
-It’s  a simple snake game with html.
+It’s  a simple snake game with python coding.